What’s more elegant than a classic row of diamonds encircling a sparkling bracelet?

-The most common for a tennis bracelet are round cut diamonds, but you can mix it up with all kinds of shapes such as princess or emerald shaped.
+The most common cut for a tennis bracelet is round cut diamonds, but you can mix it up with all kinds of shapes such as princess or emerald shaped.

 Lastly, you may choose to add other stones or colorful diamonds to add to the look.
 While traditional tennis bracelets are all white diamonds, you can choose to add other colors if you’d like.